 It is important to consider your safety while walking.
 Follow these 7 handy walking safety tips before you get started:

-- Walk in areas designated for pedestrians.
+- Walking in areas designated for pedestrians.
 Look for well-lit areas if possible.

 - If you walk in the evening or early morning hours, wear a reflective vest or light so cars can see you.